 I’ve made baked beans before (homemade baked beans) and they are completely delicious, but these smoky baked black beans are different altogether.

-This recipe is a tad simpler and has a different flavour profile than my other baked bean recipe – it has more of a spicy/smoky flavour from chipotle powder and smoked paprika, it’s not tomato based and uses a different type of bean.
+This recipe is a tad simpler and has a different flavour profile than my other baked bean recipe; it has more of a spicy and smoky flavour from chipotle powder and smoked paprika, it’s not tomato based and uses a different type of bean.

 What Goes in this Chipotle Black Bean Recipe?

 - Aromatics like onion, garlic and bay leaves

 - Spices like oregano, chipotle powder, smoked paprika and chili powder